Soriana: MEGA Soriana

 MEGA Soriana is another subformat of Soriana Híper, created in 2017 following the acquisition of Comercial Mexicana.
 Soriana adopted the Mega name after obtaining 70 properties associated with the former Mega Comercial Mexicana format.
 This was the only brand from the acquisition that Soriana retained.

 Mega Soriana stores are generally located in cities with more than 150,000 inhabitants and carry around 60,000 SKUs.
 In addition to standard Soriana Híper products, they offer gourmet foods, wines, and services previously associated with Mega Comercial Mexicana, such as Grand Café, Bocatto, and Fábrica de Quesos.
 Store interiors retain design elements from Comercial Mexicana, including coffee shops and bakeries.
-Their sales floor areas range from 4,500 to 14,000 m².
+Their sales floor areas range from 4,500 to 14,000 m^{2}.

 The first conversion occurred in March 2017, when Soriana Híper División del Norte (Mexico City) became Mega Soriana.
 In 2018, most former Comercial Mexicana and Mega Comercial Mexicana stores in central, southern, and southeastern Mexico were also converted, as well as some Bodega Comercial Mexicana units in the states of Mexico, Guerrero, Hidalgo, San Luis Potosí, and Morelos.